Summer Wilderness Course

 Included is full board, shuttle, guiding and more: See the full list above.

-Not included is travel to and from, personal equipment and optional stuff, see full list above.
+Not included is travel to and from, personal equipment and extra options, see full list above.

 • Course Registration